 Here are some of my recommended lifestyle changes for the Rosacea sufferer to implement which make up part of their Nutritional Management Programmes:

 Most people are aware that exercise is an essential factor to healthy living and that it promotes weight loss and reduces stress.
-BUT did you know that exercise has also been proven to: lengthen life, increase energy, improve reaction time and concentration, help preserve internal organs,improve sexual performance, alleviate PMS, increase the body’s ability to fight infection, and those who exercise regularly have a faster recovery time after illness or injury.
+BUT did you know that exercise has also been proven to: lengthen life, increase energy, improve reaction time and concentration, help preserve internal organs, improve sexual performance, alleviate PMS, increase the body’s ability to fight infection, and those who exercise regularly have a faster recovery time after illness or injury.

 You should implement exercise in your daily routine.
 Sedentary people are at a greater risk of poor health and should make a concerted effort to make time every day to be physically active in some way.
 There are several clinical reasons for implementing an exercise regime into your life:

-a) One of the most important organs of the body is the heart, exercise strengthens the heart.
+- One of the most important organs of the body is the heart, exercise strengthens the heart.

-c) Studies demonstrate increased bone density in those who exercise regularly.
+- Studies demonstrate increased bone density in those who exercise regularly.
 Bone density is particularly important for female health because during menopause calcium metabolism is inhibited by hormonal changes, and the development of osteoporosis is largely dependent upon what your bone density is before the age of 35.
-This makes exercise an investment for future health or a means to increasing bone density if currently diagnosed with osteoporosis.
+This makes exercise an investment for future health or a means to increase bone density if currently diagnosed with osteoporosis.

-d) Finding the right exercise may take several attempts at different kinds and the important factor to ensure is that you have Fun.
+- Finding the right exercise may take several attempts at different kinds and the important factor to ensure is that you have Fun.
 This is much more important to one’s health than presumed.

 When experiencing an activity as fun, chemical messengers in the brain are released that have far-reaching effects, especially on mood and stress management in your daily life.
-Stress is considered a highly influential factor in all modern diseases including heart disease, Diabetes, arthritis, hormonal issues, dementia and obesity.
-For the Rosacea sufferer, stress is often a major flushing trigger and persistent worrying actually contributes to the progression of Rosacea in it’s various stages.
+Stress is considered a highly influential factor in all modern diseases including heart disease, diabetes, arthritis, hormonal issues, dementia and obesity.
+For the Rosacea sufferer, stress is often a major flushing trigger and persistent worrying actually contributes to the progression of Rosacea in its various stages.

 Get sufficient sleep

-There are no set rules that apply to everyone as to how much sleep you need, BUT if you need an alarm clock to wake you up, and/or if you can roll over, pull the sheets over your head and go back to sleep, then it is highly likely you are not sleeping enough.
-Most people need between 6 and 8 hours restful sleep every night, some need more, very few remain healthy on less than 6 hours.
+There are no set rules that apply to everyone as to how much sleep you need, BUT if you need an alarm clock to wake you up, and/or if you can rollover, pull the sheets over your head and go back to sleep, then it is highly likely you are not sleeping enough.
+Most people need between 6 and 8 hours of restful sleep every night, some need more, very few remain healthy on less than 6 hours.

-If you are experiencing disturbances in your sleep pattern, you may need to have your Cortisol levels assessed via laboratory testing, which I commonly arrange for clients with Rosacea because research demonstrates that sleep deprivation leads to many symptoms the Rosacea sufferer experiences such as: lowered immunity, increased hunger and overeating, cravings for sugars and stimulants, hormonal imbalance, abdominal weight gain, poor exercise tolerance where exhaustion is reached 11% faster, reduced reaction time, an inability to concentrate and memory lapses.
+If you are experiencing disturbances in your sleep pattern, you may need to have your Cortisol levels assessed via laboratory testing, which I commonly arrange for clients with Rosacea because research demonstrates that sleep deprivation leads to many symptoms the Rosacea sufferer experiences such as lowered immunity, increased hunger and overeating, cravings for sugars and stimulants, hormonal imbalance, abdominal weight gain, poor exercise tolerance where exhaustion is reached 11% faster, reduced reaction time, an inability to concentrate and memory lapses.

 Monitor Your Stress Response ‘Stress’ is a modern word that has many different, yet non-specific meanings.
-Generally, Stress is a personal perspective, and can be loosely defined as any occurrence which results in you feeling angry, anxious, nervous, upset, worried or tearful.
-It can be further defined as any physical, mental or emotional event which causes the person to respond in a less than optimum way.
-The human body, on a chemical basis, responds in the same way to all ‘stresses’ as it did back along the geneticline when humans were chased by tigers (see the week three newsletter).
+Generally, Stress is a personal perspective and can be loosely defined as any occurrence which results in you feeling angry, anxious, nervous, upset, worried, or tearful.
+It can be further defined as any physical, mental, or emotional event which causes the person to respond in a less than optimum way.
+The human body, on a chemical basis, responds in the same way to all ‘stresses’ as it did back along the genetic line when humans were chased by tigers (see the week three newsletter).

-It is necessary that your body be responsive to stress, otherwise you would be in danger, even without tigers on the loose!
+It is necessary that your body be responsive to stress, otherwise, you would be in danger, even without tigers on the loose!
 For instance, if you were distracted while cooking, and placed your hand on a burner that was red hot, you would want to respond as fast as possible in removing it wouldn’t you?

-Feelings of ‘stress and anxiety’ are an indication that you are not eating a balanced diet, not exercising sufficiently, or you are not sleeping restfully for long enough.
+Feelings of ‘stress and anxiety are an indication that you are not eating a balanced diet, not exercising sufficiently, or you are not sleeping restfully for long enough.

 This Week’s Quote:

-“True silence is the rest of the mind; it is to the spirit what sleep is to the body, nourishment and refreshment.” – Sir William Penn
+“True silence is the rest of the mind; it is to the spirit what sleep is to the body, nourishment, and refreshment.” – Sir William Penn